Nombiembre/astro-starting-template/README.md

-# Astro Staring Template
+# 🌟 Astro Staring Template

-This is a blank canvas template for developing with Astro, equipped with ESLint, Prettier, TypeScript, and TailwindCSS pre-configured to streamline your setup.
+This is my personal blank canvas template for developing with Astro, equipped with ESLint, Prettier, TypeScript, and TailwindCSS pre-configured.

-## Features
+## ✨ Features

 - **TypeScript** - Static typing and better developer tooling.
 - **ESLint** - Linting configured with ESLint and TypeScript support.
 - **Prettier** - Code formatting for consistent style.
 - **TailwindCSS** - Utility-first CSS framework for easy styling.

-## Getting Started
+## 🚀 Getting Started

 1. **Clone the repository:**